The French Laundry: Staff

 Notable alumni of The French Laundry's kitchen staff have included Grant Achatz of Alinea, Eric Ziebold of Kinship and Métier, Corey Lee of Benu, Jonathan Benno of Lincoln Ristorante, René Redzepi of Noma in Copenhagen, Ron Siegel of Madcap, and Duff Goldman of Charm City Cakes.
 Previous Chef de Cuisine Timothy Hollingsworth won the Bocuse d'Or USA semi-finals in 2008, and represented the U.S. in the international finals in January 2009, placing sixth.

 Other locations

 In February 2004 in Manhattan, New York City, Thomas Keller opened Per Se, an East Coast version of his Yountville restaurant.
 It has also received three Michelin stars.
 The kitchens of both restaurants are connected via a real-time video feed on a television screen.

-Thomas Keller opened Ad Lib, a pop-up restaurant in the Silverado Resort & Spa during the renovation of The French Laundry.
+Thomas Keller opened Ad Lib, a pop-up restaurant in the Silverado Resort and Spa during the renovation of The French Laundry.
 The restaurant serves American classics.
 This is not the first pop-up restaurant that Keller has helmed.
 Previous iterations occurred at the Mandarin Oriental in Hong Kong and at Harrods in London.